Viraj24Gupta/TeamOne_HackerRamp_2021/readme.md

 3. phone
 4. lat long
 5. aadhar
-6. address proof of the shop
+6. address proof of the shop(otp by postage)

-7. otp by postage
+future
 8. link your myntra studio acc